Automatic semigroups vs automaton semigroups: A preliminary example

-\bigbreak To conclude this preliminary section, let us mention that states and letters of any Mealy automaton play a symmetric role, and that several properties can be beneficially derived from the so-called \emph{dual (Mealy) automaton}, obtained by exchanging the stateset and the alphabet (see~\cite{cant} for an overview).
+To conclude this preliminary section, let us mention that states and letters of any Mealy automaton play a symmetric role, and that several properties can be beneficially derived from the so-called \emph{dual (Mealy) automaton}, obtained by exchanging the stateset and the alphabet (see~\cite{cant} for an overview).

-For instance, Figure~\ref{fig-prelim} displays a pair of dual automata.
+For instance, Figure~\ref{fig-avizienis} displays a pair of dual automata.
 While the left-hand automaton allows to compute the division by~3 in base~2 (most significant digit first) as we have seen just above, its dual automaton (right) essentially computes the multiplication by~2 in base~3 (least significant digit first).
-More precisely, its state~$0$ induces the function~$x\mapsto 2\times x$, while its state~$1$ induces the function~$x\mapsto 2\times x+1$: they together generate the rank~2 free semigroup.
-Now, the induced functions happen to be invertible and to generate a group which is isomorphic with the so-called Baumslag-Solitar group

-where~$\delta$ denotes the \emph{doubling} action induced by the state~$0$ and~$\alpha$ is defined as the product of the inverse of~$\delta$ and the action induced by the state~$1$, hence $\alpha$ corresponds to the \emph{adding} function~$x\mapsto x+1$ (see~\cite{BZsolvable} for further details).

-\medbreak Besides, such a Mealy automaton (right) can be used to compute the base~2 representation from the base~3 representation of the fractional part of any non-negative rational number, by iterating runs as explained above.
-For instance, iterated runs from the state~$0$ and the initial word~$12$ produce the word~$(110001)^\omega$, both words representing (the fractional part of) the real~$\left(\frac{7}{9}\right)_{10}$ in base~3 (least significant digit first) and in base~2 (most significant digit first) respectively.
+More precisely, its state~$0$ induces the function~$x\mapsto 2\times x$ on~$\mathbb{Z}$, while its states~$\overline{1}$ and~$1$ induce the functions~$x\mapsto 2\times x-1$ and~$x\mapsto 2\times x+1$ respectively: they together generate the semigroup~$\press{~\overline{1},0,1:01=1\overline{1},0\overline{1}=\overline{1}1~}$.
+Let us mention that the induced functions happen to be invertible and to generate a group which is isomorphic with the so-called Baumslag--Solitar group~$\BS(2,1)=\pres{~\tta,\ttb:\tta\ttb^2=\ttb\tta~}$ (see Figure~\ref{fig-picture}, Example~\ref{ex-bsThreeTwo}, and~\cite{pHdR}).
+Besides, such a Mealy automaton (right) can be used to compute the base~2 from the base~3 representation of the fractional part of any rational number, by iterating runs as explained above.
+For instance, finitely iterated runs from the state~$0$ and the initial word~$00001\overline{1}$ produce the infinite word~$(0\overline{1}0010)^\omega$, both words representing (the fractional part of) the rational~$-\frac{2}{9}$ in base~3 (least significant digit first) and in base~2 (most significant digit first) respectively, see Figure~\ref{fig-cross-thurston-dual}.

 \bigbreak This innocuous example allows to illustrate the quite simple machineries associated both with automaton semigroups and with automatic semigroups.
-It also aims to give an informal glimpse on their behaviours through the duality principle: for instance, division \emph{vs} multiplication, factor \emph{vs} base, least \emph{vs} most significant digit first, integer part \emph{vs} fractional part.
+It also aims to give an informal glimpse of their behaviours through the duality principle: for instance, division \emph{vs} multiplication, factor \emph{vs} base, least \emph{vs} most significant digit first, integer part \emph{vs} fractional part.